 Figure 4: A visualization of our inter-device and inter-site reliability schemes for DAWN.
-Device coordinate with each other reliability groups for ECC (or replica) management within sites.
+Devices coordinate with each other to form reliability groups for ECC (or replica) management within sites.
 Entire sites may be similarly aggregated to form a super reliability group to withstand entire site failures.